Smoky Quartz: Properties, Facts and Photos

 Some smoky quartz in circulation, particularly from China, is synthetic and grown using hydrothermal methods.

-While some lab-grown crystals may look convincing to the untrained eye, experienced collectors and geologists can usually identify them immediately.
+While some lab-grown crystals may look convincing to the untrained eye, experienced collectors and geologists can often identify them immediately.

 Heated Quartz vs Natural Smoky Quartz